Edictum

 Enabling Observe Mode

-Pipeline-level: all contracts observe
+Pipeline-level: all rulesets observe

-Set the default mode in your contract bundle:
+Set the default mode in your ruleset:

 defaults: